 Following observed "sloughing" of riprap on the Steinaker Dam face, a Level 1 Emergency Response was issued on September 24, 2014, and subsequently terminated on October 10, 2014.
 Enhanced monitoring of the dam began immediately upon notification of the sloughing.
 After extensive study by Reclamation engineers, corrective work on the dam slope began in 2018.
-Repair work involved replacing the sloughed material and decreasing the sloup of the abutment.
+Repair work involved replacing the sloughed material and decreasing the slope of the abutment.
 The reservoir began filling in late spring of 2019 at a controlled rate to allow the contractor to finish the dam embankment earthfill zones and riprap.
 The contract work was substantially completed on October 9, 2019.
-The Uintah Water Conservancy District has been filling the reservoir through the winter to bring the reservoir back to normal operations.
+The Uintah Water Conservancy District was able to make its full delivery allocation in 2020.